What are the current leave rules?

 Labour law

 The holiday season is approaching.
-But you may be spoiling your vision of lounging on the beach by wondering how much holiday you’re actually entitled to and whether your boss will let you go at a time that suits you.
-What are the rules for taking holiday this year, how is it calculated and when can your boss restrict you from taking it?
+You may be wondering how many days you’re entitled to and whether your boss will let you go at a time that suits you.
+What are the rules for taking vacation this year, how is the length calculated, and when can your boss restrict you from taking it?

 matka tráví dovolenou se svou dcerou, čerpání dovolené